joereynolds/reap-get/README.md

 Follow the instructions below for a brief guide on getting up to speed with it (tested on Windows 10 and a Debian distribution)

+#Contributing

+If you would like to contribute, please see the [contributing guide](docs/contributing.md)

 # Usage

 NOTE: reap-get is Python3 only.
 Therefore if you have both installed you'll need to do